 Appointment Reminders and Information about Health Related Benefits and Services.
 We may use and disclose medical information, in order to contact you (including, for example, contacting you by phone and leaving a message on an answering machine) to provide appointment reminders and other information.
 We may use and disclose medical information to tell you about health-related benefits or services that we believe may be of interest to you.
 See also the specific types of communications noted above.

 Vendors.
-There are some services (such as billing or legal services) that may be provided to or on behalf of the Medical Groups through contracts with third parties, such as Hims, Inc. When these services are contracted, we may disclose your medical information to our vendor so that they can perform the job we have asked them to do.
+There are some services (such as billing or legal services) that may be provided to or on behalf of the Medical Groups through contracts with third parties, such as Hims & Hers Health, Inc., and its subsidaries.
+When these services are contracted, we may disclose your medical information to our vendor so that they can perform the job we have asked them to do.
 To protect your medical information, however, we require the business associate to appropriately safeguard your information.

 Individuals Involved in Your Care or Payment for Your Care.
 We may disclose medical information about you to a friend or family member who is involved in your health care, as well as to someone who helps pay for your care, but we will do so only as allowed by state or federal law (with an opportunity for you to agree or object when required under the law), or in accordance with your prior authorization.